 Amazon, however, has gone way beyond books, and evolved into the world’s largest retailer of almost everything, changing the way most of us shop, forever.

 When Amazon Prime was introduced, it was touted as a way to avoid shipping fees.
-Many items are marked with the PRIME icon, and are shipped to you with no fee, no matter how many times you place an order.
+Many items are marked with the PRIME icon on screen, and are shipped to you with no fee, usually within 1-2 days.

 My favorite thing about Amazon is that their shopping cart knows who you are.
 That means that you practically never have to make a shopping list again.
 Assuming that you mostly access the web on a private computer or your mobile device, if you log in once to Amazon, it will remember you.
 That means the next time you browse to Amazon.com for, say, the newest (and hopefully best) travel pillow, you will see everything else that you’ve recently put in your shopping cart but haven’t bought yet.
 Your items will stay in your shopping cart indefinitely, until you are ready to check out.
 Organizing with Amazon Benefit: Save time, cut down on errands by putting things in your shopping cart when you think of them, like right after getting out of the shower.